- Food and Cooking

 An easy to follow guide for making great tasting chappaties and roti.
 Lots of tips and advice.

-Boil the lamb and bones with some garlic and salt in water, and cook for 20 minutes.
+Boil the lamb and bones with some garlic and salt in water, for cook for 20 minutes.
 I always have lots of fresh mint, either from my garden or that I have frozen and kept in the freezer.
 If you have some you can always add it to lamb.

 Remove from the heat and set aside.
 Skim off the scum and reserve the cooking liquor.